jmuzina/pragma/guides/PUBLISHING.md

 highest level of semantic change for that package since the last release.

 Level of change is determined by examining commit messages since the last release.
+These levels of change are standardized by the [Angular commit message guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).
 The following table shows the level of change for each commit type:

 | Commit Type                                  | Level of Change |